SteveBenz/ProgressiveColonizationSystem/README.md

        1. (complete) Refactor the world to support mix of trucked-in parts and locally created parts
        2. (complete) Add static analysis warning for not having ComplexParts and a factory
        3. (complete) Add static analysis warning for not having Rocket Parts storage
-       4. Add Mechanic Kerbal type
+       4. (complete) Add Mechanic Kerbal type
        5. Modify the K&K Construction part
    2. Integrate with Kerbal Alarm Clock?
    3.  (cut - sticking with the game one) Integrate with Toolbar?